Skip to main content

 Successful testosterone therapy requires more than just administering testosterone.
 It involves a comprehensive approach that includes regular monitoring of your hormone levels and the use of adjunctive therapies when necessary.
 The goal of monitoring is to ensure that your testosterone levels are within the optimal range and to identify and manage any potential side effects.

-Your doctor will typically monitor your total and free testosterone levels, as well as your levels.
+Your doctor will typically monitor your total and free testosterone levels, as well as your estradiol levels.
 Estradiol is an estrogen that is produced from the conversion of testosterone in the body.
-While some estradiol is necessary for male health, excessive levels can lead to such as gynecomastia (breast enlargement) and water retention.
+While some estradiol is necessary for male health, excessive levels can lead to side effects such as gynecomastia (breast enlargement) and water retention.

-To manage estradiol levels, your doctor may prescribe an such as anastrozole.
+To manage estradiol levels, your doctor may prescribe an aromatase inhibitor such as anastrozole.
 This medication blocks the enzyme that converts testosterone to estradiol, helping to maintain a healthy balance between these two hormones.
 In addition to anastrozole, your doctor may also prescribe other adjunctive therapies to support your body’s natural hormone production.

 Gonadorelin, for example, is a medication that stimulates the pituitary gland to produce luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn stimulate the testes to produce testosterone and sperm.
 This can be particularly important for men who wish to maintain their fertility while on TRT.